Anestezia-zip/Suffix/README.md

 ### Content

-- The text for the Home page was taken from [Songkick](https://www.songkick.com/festivals/countries/ie), music bands and dates of their concerts were invented by me.
+- The text for the first section "Featured" Home page was taken from [Songkick](https://www.songkick.com/festivals/countries/ie), music bands and dates of their concerts were created by me.
+- external links to the news section are taken from this open Source site [pitchfork.com](https://pitchfork.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - A piece of code, namely the form on the Sign Up page, was taken from the Love Running training project, but was adapted to my design and needs

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
-- The images used for the gallery page were taken from this other open source site and [Pexels](https://www.pexels.com/)
+- The images were taken from this other open source site and [Pexels](https://www.pexels.com/)